mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 2. Upload the directory 'mollie-payments-for-woocommerce' to the `/wp-content/plugins/` directory
 3. Activate the 'Mollie Payments for WooCommerce' plugin through the 'Plugins' menu in WordPress
 4. Set you Mollie API key at WooCommerce -> Settings -> Checkout (or use the *Mollie Settings* link in the Plugins overview)
-5. Your done, the active payment methods should be visible in the checkout of your webshop.
+5. You're done, the active payment methods should be visible in the checkout of your webshop.

 Please contact info@mollie.com if you need help installing the Mollie WooCommerce plugin.
 Please provide your Mollie partner ID and website URL.